charygao/AdvGen/README.md

 Advanced Genetics
 =======

-This is a repository of files course on Advanced Genetics at the University of Massachusetts Amherst in Fall 2013
+This is a repository of files from a course on Advanced Genetics at the University of Massachusetts Amherst in Fall 2013